timothyyjoo/acme-api/README.md

 7. Please see the sample POST request body for an idea on how to format your JSON POST request.

+-Please note that the following fields for customer object is required: first_name, last_name, address, city, state, zip

 Sample POST Request body

 {